rodrigodelmonte/creators-network-docs/source/api.rst

 Listing all registered integrations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In order to publish content, you must specify which of your integrations the content belongs to.
-Many accounts on Onefootball will only have one integration type.
+In most cases, your account will only have one integration with OneFootball.
+However accounts with multiple different websites publishing content to OneFootball may have multiple integrations and should therefore select the correct integration for the correct website.

-You can retrieve a full list of your registered integrations on Onefootball by taking the example below and doing the following:
+You can retrieve a full list of your registered integrations on OneFootball by taking the example below and doing the following:

 * Replace ``TOKEN`` in the header with your valid authentication token.